Treatment for failure of ovulation (anovulation) is usually quite straight forward. It usually involves drugs but can also involve surgical treatment.

 These drugs form the most common ‘first line’ of treatment for ovulatory failure.

-Both these drugs work in basically the same way and have the same effect.
-They stimulate the pituitary gland to produce more of the hormone FSH which increases stimulation of the ovary and the chances of an egg being produced.
+They work in basically the same way and have the same effect.
+They stimulate the pituitary gland to produce hormones which increases stimulation of the ovary and the chances of an egg being produced.

 These drugs are relatively mild.
 Side effects include hot flushes (usually whilst the tablets are being taken), occasional mood swings and nausea.